What Does the EU Copyright Vote Mean for Musicians?

 Yesterday (12 September 2018), the European Parliament voted in favour of a copyright directive that will have significant implications for the use of music on the internet.

-In short, Article 13 places, for the first time, full responsibility on internet platforms – such as Facebook and YouTube – for ensuring that they have agreements with rightsholders for music that is on their platform.
+In short, Article 13 places, for the first time, full responsibility on internet platforms – such as Facebook and YouTube – to ensure that they have agreements with rightsholders for music that is on their platform.

 This is a major shift because it strengthens the position of musicians and composers in negotiating remuneration for the use of their work online.